Inductees

 - 2004 WNBA 2nd overall pick by the Washington Mystics

-- In 2014, the Alana Beard Foundation, a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.
-Six teams are in Maryland, the Alana Beard’s Future and one in Shreveport, Louisiana, her hometown, called the Southern Mystics
+- Founded the Alana Beard Foundation in 2014, a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.

 Alice “Cookie” Barron